 NAPLAN score equivalence tables

 Up to and including 2016 for Year 7 and Year 9 numeracy, 3 separate tables are provided.
-The first is for the overall numeracy test, the second for the non-calculator form and the third for the calculator form.
+The first is for the overall numeracy test, the second for the non-calculator section and the third for the calculator-allowed section.
 The second and third tables are for allocating scores to students who sat only one of the tests.
 In addition, the tables also provide the band assigned to the corresponding NAPLAN scale score.
 From 2017 there is only one numeracy test for Years 7 and 9 (which includes non-calculator as well as calculator items) and thus a single table is provided.